 - 1 stalk coriander

-- Prepare fresh coconut cream and milk as describes here or use canned coconut cream.
+- Prepare fresh coconut cream and milk as described here or use canned coconut cream.

-- Bring the coconut milk into a boil, (if using canned coconut, dilute couple tablespoon of canned coconut cream with water to substitute).
+- Bring the coconut milk to a boil, (if using canned coconut, dilute a couple tablespoons of canned coconut cream with water to substitute).

-- Immediately remove the chicken and set aside.
-(The meat will cook further from the residual heat and the chicken will remain moist and tender).
+- Immediately remove the chicken, and set aside.
+(The residual heat will further cook the meat, which will remain moist and tender).

-- Bring half of coconut cream mixed the water to a boil.
+- Bring half of the coconut cream, mixed with the water, to a boil.

 - Remove the bruised roots and discard.